 8 Bad Skin Habits You Need to Break ASAP

-There’s no shortage of skincare tips and tricks out there — but that doesn’t stop us from making skin care mistakes that can harm the largest organ in our body (yep, your skin is considered an organ).
-So what bad habits for skin are we guilty of?
+There’s no shortage of skincare tips and tricks out there — but that doesn’t stop us from making skincare mistakes that can harm the largest organ in our body (yep, your skin is considered an organ).
+So what bad skin habits are we guilty of?
 We asked dermatologists to weigh in on the worst habits they see — and how to build healthy skin habits.

-Tanning — either in the sun or at the salon — tops the list of bad habits for skin.
+Tanning — either in the sun or at the salon — tops the list of bad skin habits.
 “The single most detrimental factor in the development of skin aging and skin cancers is exposure to ultraviolet radiation,” says Viseslav Tonkovic-Capin, MD, a double-certified dermatologist and the editor of DermBoard.
-“If you want to get tan, use self-tanners.”
+“If you want to get a tan, use self-tanners.”

 2. Skipping Sunscreen

 Sunscreen isn’t just for beach days.
 You should apply sun protection whenever you’ll be spending time outdoors — even if it’s cloudy.
 The American Academy of Dermatology recommends wearing broad-spectrum sunscreen that’s at least SPF 30 and water-resistant.